 This evidence can be provided by the applicant or the person in charge of the applicant’s customs matters such as the manager of the applicant’s import and/or export office.
 In this case, the person must be employed within the business and not acting as a customs agent or representative.
 Where more than one employee is in charge of the customs activities, the condition has to be met by all the employees in charge.

-7.3 What if I am unable to meet the minimum three year requirement.
+7.3 Find out what happens if you are unable to meet the minimum 3 year requirement

 If your business has been established for less than 3 years as a result of a company reorganisation, we will consider the customs activities carried out by the previous company provided that the activities are consistent.